failmap/failmap/docs/source/topics/usage/command_line.rst

 .. code-block:: bash

-   failmap scan ftp
+   websecmap scan ftp

 If you need to debug scan permissions and configurations, you can do so using:

 .. code-block:: bash

-   failmap scan debug -u arnhem.nl
+   websecmap scan debug -u arnhem.nl

 Which results in a report showing what endpoints / urls will be scanned.
 This might be helpful when debugging: